Software Guide Rails

 When & how to engage with the Software Engineering team

-The Software Engineering team’s purpose is to design, develop and operate custom-built applications for the charity where suitable off-the-shelf commercial alternatives do not exist on the market or where there is a strategic advantage to developing a custom solution.
+The Software Engineering team’s purpose is to design, develop and operate custom-built applications for the charity where suitable off-the-shelf commercial alternatives do not exist in the market or where there is a strategic advantage to developing a custom solution.

 Rationale